Boring Conversation Michel de Montaigne

 I put forward formless and unresolved notions, as do those who publish doubtful questions to debate in the schools, not to establish the truth but to seek it. | Michel de Montaigne Continue reading Establishing the Truth Michel de Montaigne

-Philosophy of Conversation The Origin of Language ** Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Words can reveal insights into the history and evolution of language.
-The word “conversation” has significantly changed its meaning and usage over time. … Continue reading Etymology of Conversation A history of the word “conversation”
+Words can reveal insights into the history and evolution of language.
+The word “conversation” has significantly changed its meaning and usage over time.
+What is the origin and history of “conversation”, and how has its meaning changed?
+Continue reading Etymology of Conversation A history of the word “conversation”